 The sheet music for The Soft Complaining Flute is public domain and can be downloaded here.

 The following videos feature pieces for which Handel is quite well known.

-Overture to Messiah
+Overture from Messiah HWV 76

 This video of the Overture to Handel’s Messiah is performed on period instruments, including a Baroque flute.

 This video features the choir of King’s College at Cambridge performing what is likely Handel’s most well-known piece.
 While we are accustomed to hearing this piece performed by large orchestras and choirs, this smaller chorus and chamber orchestra is more representative of what Handel would have used.